 While cats are known for being solitary animals, they are gregarious creatures who thrive on building intimate connections with other animals.
-In this post, our Riverbank vets discuss why you might consider getting another cat, how to introduce your cats to each other and what you should do first before bringing a new kitty home.
+In this post, our Riverbank vets discuss why you might consider getting another cat, , how to tell if your cats like each other, and more.

 How to Tell if Your Cat Wants Another Cat

 You may be able to tell whether your cat is feeling lonely if their behavior has changed.
 For example, if they've developed erratic eating or sleeping patterns, loneliness may be the culprit.

 If this is the case, you may ask yourself, "Does my indoor cat need a friend?"

 If you're thinking of getting a second cat and your vet agrees, we'll share seven signs that your cat would benefit from having a feline friend.

 Loneliness may be behind any change in sleeping habits.
 If your cat sleeps a lot and no longer interacts with you, it may be because he's feeling lonely and has become melancholy.
 However, similar to other significant shifts in habits, it's critical to bring your cat in to our Riverbank vets for an exam to rule out any medical issues before looking for a new cat to help correct this issue.

 While it may be a sign of self-soothing, obsessive grooming may also indicate your cat would do well with a companion.
 If your cat has been displaying peculiar grooming habits, don't assume he's lonely, as this may point to a potential medical condition.